THE GREAT SEALS

 Give way!
 Give way young warrior!

 Rest not, though lingers on the hills,

 The red sun's parting ray."

 (Text from D. Gelbach, From This Land, 29-31.)

-The first of Minnesota's official seals was created in 1849 when Minnesota was still a territory.
-It symbolized the philosophy of "Manifest Destiny," i.e., the white man taking over the frontier and pushing the Indians westward as the U.S. spread (see column at right).
-There was one obvious problem: The Indian -- who was supposed to be heading westward into the sunset -- appeared to be heading eastward into the sunrise, because the seal was engraved in reverse.
-(Reverse image of original dye) The territorial seal was based on a watercolor (as above) by Captain Seth Eastman, an astute artistic observer of frontier life.
+The first of Minnesota's official seals was created in 1849 for the Minnesota Territory.
+It symbolized a "Manifest Destiny" mindset, i.e., the white man taking over the frontier as the U.S. spread, driving the Indians westward (see column at right).
+There was one obvious problem: The Indian – who was supposed to be heading westward into the sunset – appeared to be heading eastward into the sunrise, because the seal was engraved in reverse (see reverse image of original dye, above).
+The seal was based on a watercolor (shown further above) by Captain Seth Eastman, an astute artistic observer of frontier life.

-Upon statehood in 1858, Governor Henry Sibley modified the territorial seal by reversing its image so that the Indian would be riding westward as originally planned.
-He also changed the previous Latin motto to "L'etoile du nord" ("The North Star"), representing the call of the northern frontier to the human spirit of exploration.
-He apparently rendered the motto in French as a tribute to the pioneering spirit of the voyageurs.
-His state seal was officially adopted by the legislature in 1861.
-(Image of original dye from Roots, Fall 1984: 22)
+Upon statehood in 1858, both houses of the legislature apparently adopted a new seal design which portrayed harmony between the white man and Indian (above, left).
+However, Governor Henry Sibley never signed this bill.
+He instead replicated the territorial seal – but reversed its image so that the Indian rode westward, as originally intended (above, right; image of original dye from MHS collections).
+He also changed the previous Latin motto to "L'étoile du Nord" ("The North Star"), representing the northern frontier and the pioneer spirit.
+He apparently rendered the motto in French as a tribute to the legendary voyageurs.
+Sibley's design was endorsed by the legislature in 1861, under Governor Alexander Ramsey.

 Because of complaints about the seal's portrayal of the white man's takeover of the